Paint It Yourself 101: Paint Like A Pro

 If you’re doing a home improvement or just repainting your room, you should take your existing furniture or arts into consideration.
 Make sure that your paint colour matches the theme that you currently have for your room.

-To eliminate the unwanted things of having wrong colours, you can use Alora Paint’s Swatch Sticker before buying the whole bucket, so you can visualise directly, how the paint will look like in your room and good thing is, our Swatch Stickers are made of real paint!
+To eliminate the unwanted things of having wrong colours, you can use Alora Paint’s Sample Swatch before buying the whole bucket, so you can visualise directly, how the paint will look like in your room and good thing is, our Sample Swatch is made from real paint!

 3. Get your tools & material